M&V Dairy Farms logo

 The cooperative model

 We are building a nucleus Holstein dairy farm that functions as a parent organization and training center.
+The cooperative’s members participate in an employee-ownership structure through redeemable equity units tied to tenure and role, rather than freely transferable individual shares.
+A rolling average of cooperative net income and asset value is used to continuously value equity units, capped to protect operating liquidity.
+When employees exit the cooperative, their equity units are bought back at a predefined formula price by the cooperative to preserve ongoing feasibility and operate similarly to retirement funds for members.
 As trained women hit competency and productivity benchmarks, they can launch small production units (2–3 Holstein Friesian each) under the cooperative, maintaining shared protocols, veterinary relationships, and genetics guidance to reduce failure risk.
 Over time, women-owned farms are linked into a controlled production network with uniform standards and aggregated output.

 What stays shared